emcdona1/ocr_handwritten_labels/README.md

 8. User will have an option to delete the tag from the left panel with a right click.
 9. User will have ability to update any information provided by clicking on the words on the image shown.

+#OCR Data correction
+1. To correct the regular words, enchant spell checker is used.
+Any incorrect word is replaced by the suggested word with the least levenshtein distance.
+2. To correct the scientific words, Trie plant dictionary is used.
+Where all words are visited until they exceed the maximum given levenshtein distance. maximum levenshtein distance is dynamically calculated with the following formula
+   - maxCost = min((len(word) // 3) + 1, 8)